-Don't install the unit where it's directly exposed to ocean winds.
-Ocean winds may cause corrosion, particularly on the condenser and evaporator fins, which, in turn could cause product malfunction or inefficient performance.
+On not install the product where it is exposed to directly to ocean winds.

+Sea salt in the air may cause the product to corrode.
+Corrosion, particularly on the condenser and evaporator fins, could cause product malfunction or inefficient operation.